 Rooms 17-22 of the transdorm car are for passengers; the rest is for staff rest.

 Coach Cars 5830-5832/5930-5932

-When the train leaves or comes into New Orleans or Chicago, The City of New Orleans may need to back in to or out of these stations.
-This move is standard for this route.
+When the train leaves or comes into New Orleans or Chicago, it has to make a unique move to get into the station, which is standard for this route.

 The train may pull in or back into the New Orleans Station.